Oran: Etymology

-The word Wahran comes from the Berber expression wa - iharan (place of lions).
+The Arabic name of city is وهران (Wahrān) and the Berber name is ⵡⴰⵀⵔⴰⵏ (Wehṛan).
+The word Wahran is derived from the Berber expression wa - iharan which translates to place of lions.
 A locally popular legend tells that in the period around AD 900, there were sightings of Barbary lions in the area.
 The last two lions were killed on a mountain near Oran, and it became known as la montagne des lions ("The Mountain of Lions").

+The hypothesis deriving the city's name from the Libyco-Berber root for "lion" is the most plausible one, linking the name to other place names such as Tiaret, Tahert, and Taher.
 Two giant lion statues stand in front of Oran's city hall, symbolizing the city.

 History

 Overview

+The settlement of the Phoenicians in the region, whose vast necropolis at Les Andalouses, Bethioua, Mers El Kébir, Madegh can be studied, dates back to the Punic period, between the 6th and 1st centuries BC.

 During the Roman Empire, a small settlement called Unica Colonia existed in the area of the current Oran, but this settlement disappeared as the Maghreb was conquered by a succession of regional powers, beginning with the Vandals in 435, followed by the Berbers of the Mauro-Roman Kingdom, and finally the Arabs around the start of the 8th century.

 Present-day Oran was founded in 903 by the Azdadja and Ajissa Berbers of the Maghrawa confederation who lived in the area.
 The city enjoyed a period of prosperity under the Almohad Caliph Abd al-Mu'min for a lengthy period of time when he built thirty vessels to connect it with Andalusia.
 It endured a long, prosperous reign under the zayyanid of Tlemcen and used its ports as a key outlet to Spain in particular.
 It was captured by the Castilians under Cardinal Cisneros in 1509, and Spanish sovereignty lasted until 1708 when the city was conquered by the Algerians during the Siege of Oran (1707–1708).
 Spain recaptured the city in 1732.
-However, its value as a trading post had decreased greatly, so during the reign of King Charles IV the city was recaptured in 1790–1792 by a coalition of Algerian troops against Spain which resulted in victory for the bey of Oran despite the many attempts in 1563.
+However, its value as a trading post had decreased greatly after a strong earthquake in October 1790, so during the reign of King Charles IV the city was recaptured in 1790–1792 by a coalition of Algerian troops against Spain which resulted in victory for the bey of Oran despite the many attempts in 1563.
 The beylik lasted until 1831 when the city fell to the French.